TAJD/pyroute/readme.md

 # Python routing

-> Sailing craft route modelling modelled in Python.
+> Sailing craft route modelling in Python.

 This collection of scripts allow the modelling of sailing craft routing in Python.
 It provides the ability to model;